To us, humanity’s most significant challenge, in the words of Buckminster-Fuller is:

 or disadvantage of anyone.

-Such is our task: to create a world that works not just for a few people, but where all inhabitants do not suffer from poverty or related diseases.
+Such is our task: to create a world that works for all people.
+Not a world where people continue to suffer from poverty or related diseases.
 It cannot be a world where women, 50% of the world’s population, are disadvantaged.
 It is not a world where people are faced with prejudices, whether racial, religious, or cultural.
 Nor can it be a world where we destroy our natural habitat and don’t make it work for future generations.

 To make the world work for 100% of humanity, we need people to make it happen.
 Not just a handful, but masses of people.
 Indeed, we believe all human beings on this planet have the right and the responsibility to play their role in this fantastic enterprise.